I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 2: Curation and Model Training

 \subsection{System prompt}

 In order to generate appropriate completions from the fine-tuned model, the system prompt that goes along with the request was crafted to reflect the lead author's intent.
 To add flexibility, the lead author added a way to customize the prompt from the settings screen of the app.
-Here we present the final version of the prompt that was a modification of the training prompt after using it.
+Here we present the final version of the prompt that was a modification of the training prompt after using it. \\

-An important modification made to this prompt after the lead author started using the assistant was adding the \textit{"to help <anonymous for review> who is a user with a speech disability"}, giving the specific name of the user made the LLM be able to generate more accurate introductions for the user.
+An important modification made to this prompt after the lead author started using the assistant was adding the \textit{"to help Tobi who is a user with a speech disability"}, giving the specific name of the user made the LLM be able to generate more accurate introductions for the user.